nullxjx/Calculator/README.md

 # Calculator
-This is a Calculaotr program in Java
+This is a calculator program in Java

 Use Guide:
 This program can do some basic calculation.